-Kettle corn is typically sold at farmer’s markets and fairs, even many sporting events.
+Kettle corn is typically sold at farmer’s markets and fairs, even at many sporting events.
 This popcorn recipe is my family’s all-time favorite!
 It’s light and fresh tasting with just the right amount of sweetness.
 It’s truly the perfect blend of popcorn, sweet and salty.
 Now you can make it at home anytime you want it…One thing I know for sure, it’s hard to resist!
 Even though my recipe calls for just 3 ingredients to pop, it’s crucial to have the right proportions.
 It took me numerous attempts to finally come up with this winning recipe.
 It’s healthier than some of the kettle corn out there because it’s popped in canola oil and I’m not using as much oil or sugar.
-The skinny for 1 serving is 125 calories, 7 grams fat and 3 Weight Watchers POINTS PLUS.
+Each serving has 125 calories, 7 grams of fat, and 4 Blue WW Freestyle SmartPoints, and 4 Green.
 Wait until you taste this!!!
 It’s sure to become a staple in your home.
 Have fun crunching!

 Prep Time: 5 minutes

 ¼ cup canola oil or vegetable oil (do not use olive oil for this recipe)